lildude/ha-addon-teslamate/DOCS.md

 ## Import TeslaMate Backup

-If you have made a backup of a TeslaMate installation as per the TeslaMate documentation and now have a `teslamate.bak` file you want to use with this add-on, you can do so as follows:
+If you have made a backup of a TeslaMate installation as per the [TeslaMate backup documentation][teslamate-backup] and now have a `teslamate.bak` file you want to use with this add-on, you can do so as follows:

 1. Install this TeslaMate add-on if you haven't already, but don't start it.